stephcd/lesson-6/README.md

 # Lesson 6 - Managing weather

-The goal of this lesson is to introduce that various ways of getting and using weather data in a GridLAB-D simulation.
+The goal of this lesson is to introduce the various ways of getting and using weather data in a GridLAB-D simulation.
 The specific learning objectives are the following.

 1. How to change from using TMY data to CSV data.
 2. How to obtain historical data from NSRDB.